 A large number of trials have been conducted by varying one of the process parameters and keeping the others constant.
-The working range of welding current, welding speed, amplitude and frequency have been explored by inspecting bead appearance and the full penetration.
+The working range of peak current, base current, welding speed, pulse frequency has been explored by inspecting bead appearance and the full penetration.
 The working range of the process parameters selected under the present study and the constant process parameters are shown in Tables 2 and 3, respectively.